NannyML/nannyml/docs/guides/setup.rst

 Predicted probability
 ---------------------

-The score or probability that is emitted by the model, most likely a float.
+The :term:`score<Predicted scores>` or :term:`probability<Predicted probabilities>` that is emitted by the model, most likely a float.

 .. warning::
     Either this or the *prediction* should be set for the metadata to be complete.